 - Hair care advice

 Yes.
 A deposit of £25 is needed to secure your appointment which will be requested when you book through our online booking system.
 If you need to cancel your appointment, your deposit will be refunded if 48 hours notice is given.

 Do you have a waiting list for appointments?

 Sometimes.
 Please check our booking system to see latest availability.

 We can answer any questions you have about the appointment before booking, but we are unable to give advice about your hair concern without seeing you first.
 We do have a blog with lots of information which you may find helpful.

 Will you be able to tell me if you can help me before I come?

 Unfortunately not.
-We offer consultations to diagnose your condition and let you know what can be done to help.
+The aim of the consultation is to diagnose your condition and let you know what we can do to help.

 Do you treat male hair loss & scalp conditions?